skaad102/copy-fullstackopen/README.md

 # Getting Started with Create React App

-this project is following the 🧑‍💻[Bootcamp Full Stack free in] (https://fullstackopen.com/es )
+this project is following the 🧑‍💻[Bootcamp Full Stack free in](https://fullstackopen.com/es )